Fazendaaa/ytlofi/README.md

 # Acknowledgments
 * Thanks to [PurpleBooth](https://gist.github.com/PurpleBooth) and this great [Readme](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) template and hers [Contributing](https://gist.github.com/PurpleBooth/b24679402957c63ec426) template also;
 * Also [this](https://medium.freecodecamp.org/writing-command-line-applications-in-nodejs-2cf8327eee2) freeCodeCamp blog at Medium helped me out when publishing this awesome project;
-* And thanks to [this](https://javascriptplayground.com/node-command-line-tool/) blog helping out how to publish this project.
+* And thanks to [this](https://javascriptplayground.com/node-command-line-tool/) blog helping out how to publish this project;
+* Savior [tutorial](https://github.com/dwyl/learn-travis) in how to use Travis CI.